 - (1) member serving as Director of the McBurney Disability Resource Center or his/her designee

 - (1) appointed member serving as Director of Assessment and Analytics or his/her designee

 - (6-8) total members, representing a combination of elected and appointed members in diverse clinical disciplines, with at least one representing a surgical field.

-Each appointed member shall serve a minimum of a two-year term starting in May of the academic year.
-Appointed members would comprise staff or faculty who are familiar with the clinical curriculum and how that curriculum is delivered in an inter-professional setting.
+All members who are appointed or elected shall serve a minimum of a two-year term starting in May of the academic year.
+Appointed and elected members would comprise staff or faculty who are familiar with the clinical curriculum and how that curriculum is delivered in an inter-professional setting.

 Meetings will be held three times per year as follows:

 - Third Wednesday in May to review policy and procedure and technical standards language as noted in section on “Role of TSAAC in Technical Standards”

 - First Wednesday in October to review new accommodations requests